Spiritual abuse and religious abuse are types of abuse.

 Pressure tactics to invest in buildings or projects that are not sound investments or those the person cannot afford thus resulting in economic harm

 Tactics can include long services with music and persistent pleas to reach a visually presented goal, which creates social pressure to give.
-Some Christian leaders may add "God-pressure" claiming "you can't out give God."
+Some Christian leaders may add "God-pressure" claiming "You can't out give God."
+This type of abuse has been called "fleecing the flock."

 4. Medical abuse